robmarkcole/HASS-Deepstack-object/README.md

 docker run -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack:noavx
 ```

 Now go to http://YOUR_SERVER_IP_ADDRESS:5000/ on another computer or the same one running Deepstack.
 Input your activation key from your portal into the text box below "Enter New Activation Key" and press enter.
-Now stop your docker container, and restart the container with the object detection endpoint activated (see below).
+Now stop your docker container, and restart and run Deepstack (noavx mode) with the object detection service active on port `5000`:
+```
+docker run -e VISION-DETECTION=True -e API-KEY="Mysecretkey" -v localstorage:/datastore -p 5000:5000 --name deepstack -d deepquestai/deepstack:noavx
+```

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure object detection. **Important:** It is necessary to configure only a single camera per `deepstack_object` entity.
 If you want to process multiple cameras, you will therefore need multiple `deepstack_object` `image_processing` entities. **Note** that at we can use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

-Deepstack [object detection](https://python.deepstack.cc/object-detection) can identify 80 different kinds of objects, including people (`person`) and animals.
-On you machine with docker, run Deepstack (noavx mode) with the object detection service active on port `5000`:
-```
-docker run -e VISION-DETECTION=True -e API-KEY="Mysecretkey" -v localstorage:/datastore -p 5000:5000 --name deepstack -d deepquestai/deepstack:noavx
-```

 The `deepstack_object` component adds an `image_processing` entity where the state of the entity is the total number of `target` objects that are above a `confidence` threshold which has a default value of 80%.
-The class and number of objects of each object detected (of any confidence) is listed in the entity attributes under `summary`, as well as the time of the last positive detection of the target object in the `last detection` attribute.
+The time of the last positive detection of the `target` object is in the `last detection` attribute.
+The class and number of objects all objects detected (of any confidence) is listed in the `summary` attributes.
 An event `image_processing.object_detected` is fired for each object detected.
 Optionally the processed image can be saved to disk.
 If `save_file_folder` is configured two images are created, one with the filename of format `deepstack_latest_{target}.jpg` which is over-written on each new detection of the `target`, and another with a unique filename including the timestamp.
 You can use a [local_file](https://www.home-assistant.io/integrations/local_file/) camera to display the `deepstack_latest_{target}.jpg` image on the HA front-end.

 Add to your Home-Assistant config:
 ```yaml